 Students will be given a score of 1-9 for each part of the test.
 Your average score produces an overall IELTS band score, and you can be graded on whole or half points.

-If you are interested in studying IELTS preparation classes at our London office or learning more about UK entry requirements, register online for free entry to the UK University Fair London today.
+If you are interested in studying IELTS preparation classes or learning more about UK entry requirements, register online for free entry to the upcoming UK University Fair London.